lometari/kottans-frontend/README.md

 </details>

 ## **Git Basics**
----

 * **Introduction to Git and GitHub (1 & 2 Week)**

   I had fragmentary knowledge about Git and very basic understanding how it works(I’m talking about fetch, merge, clone, pull, push, checkout, commit, add, status(all almost without fags) in most perfect situation when nothing goes wrong xD) so it wasn’t hard to understand the thing.
 But I got plenty new useful info about undoing actions in different work stages.

-  And funny thing that amazed me is that you can(and obviously should) use “commit” command just like that, not “commit -m “some ugly message that jumps to another line, cause its to long”
+  And funny thing that amazed me is that you can(and obviously should) use “commit” command just like that, not “commit -m “some ugly message that jumps to another line, cause its to long””

 * **Study specific parts learngitbranching.js.org:**